KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 There will also be a way to completely delete the account if the user decides to.
 This option will be accessable under the user setting page, and if selected and confirmed it will delete the account and return the to the login page.<br>
 For all these forms of data removal, if data that is reliant on that deleted entry exists, it will also be removed, e.g. if a user deleted a mortgage, all connected transactions will be removed as well.
 ## 4. Key areas of software application issues
-There is some important areas our software will need to be able handle/work with in order to deliver a complete solution to the client.
+There are some important areas our software will need to be able to handle/work with in order to deliver a complete solution to the client.
 ### 4.1 Reliability
-Because we are working with fincancial information, we need to do our best to ensure that our application runs reliably.
+Because we are working with financial information, we need to do our best to ensure that our application runs reliably.
 With this in mind, we need to make sure that our application correctly handles any mathmatical data that is given to ensure accurate results as this is the core functionality of the calculator.
 The most common areas that could impede this is with rounding errors or inputing data that is out of the range of the expected field.
 The best way to overcome this is to include robust error checking in our code to ensure that this is mitigated as much as possible.
 This theme should be extended throughout the software, in order to make sure that the program is reliable as possible.
 More information about this will be available in our Test framework which will show how we intend to prove that our application catches these errors effectively.
 ### 4.2 Scalability
-Although this software isnt intended to be scaled up to a larger audience, designing the code in a way that allows added features to be included is important to allow for future flexibility of the program.
+Although this software isn't intended to be scaled up to a larger audience, designing the code in a way that allows added features to be included is important to allow for future flexibility of the program.
 To allow for this, deisgning the code to be more modular, with set definitions for classes and different aspects of the code, it will allow future developers to be able to more efficently make adjustments to the code to suit their needs.
 Another way to allow for future scalability is through the design of the application as a whole, creating an application environment that can be easily integrated into more wide reaching framework.
 ### 4.3 Performance
-  - Responsetimes, Throughtput/Scalability
+  - Responsiveness, Throughput/Scalability
   - Bottlenecks performance issues
 ### 4.4 Maintainability
   - Maintainability, modularity and extensibility